vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

     current interval i.e SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si - SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si_last.
 ```

-Codeword error ratio typically follows a exponential decay curve as shown in below image
+The codeword error ratio typically follows an exponential decay curve, as shown in the image below.
 ![Exponential decay curve of CER](./img/Exponential_decay_curve_of_CER.png)

 ```
 Step 2: Compute logarithm codeword error ratio vector (y)

-    By applying a logarithm to the codeword error ratio, above exponential decay curve is transformed into a linear pattern, making it suitable for linear regression modeling.
+    By applying a logarithm to the codeword error ratio, the exponential decay curve is transformed into a linear pattern, making it suitable for linear regression modeling.

     For each index i in vector x, compute logarithm of codeword error ratio y[i] as follows